SS Harefield

 Engine and boiler

 It would appear that at the time of the Harefield's loss the vessel still retained its original engine.
-However research has shown that in 1887 the Harefield was fitted out with a new single boiler.
+However research suggests that in 1887 the Harefield was fitted out with a new single boiler.
 Up until 1887 the boiler is listed as follows regarding its construction materials.
 Shell, stays, end plates, furnaces and combustion chamber all made of Iron.
 From 1887 onwards the boiler materials are listed as follows, shell, stays, end plates, furnaces and combustion chamber made of steel.
-This would in turn indicate that the Harefield was fitted out with a new boiler in 1887.
-At the time of the Harefield's build the boiler is listed as being a multi tubular drum type with four furnaces.
-Despite extensive research no information can be found regarding the new boilers specification.
-This being said, the replacement boiler would still have been of a multi tubular drum type design, however no reference to the type of furnace and number of furnaces can be found.
-With the boiler replacement being in 1887 the furnaces could well have been of the corrugated type.
-Corrugated furnaces came into use during the early 1880's and eventually became common place and in turn became the chosen type of furnace, this in turn replacing the plain furnaces used in boiler design previously.
+This would in turn suggest that the Harefield was fitted out with a new boiler in 1887.
+At the time of the Harefield's build the boiler is listed as being a fire tube drum type with four furnaces.
+Of note ...
+The replacement boiler would have been of the same type, ie drum type / fire tubes.
+There is no reference made as to the number or type of furnaces fitted in the new boiler, however it would be safe to assume this would have been either three or four.

 History of ownership